microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

 ## Reporting microplastic load

-It is essential that microplastic load in air is reported as number per volume or area, with defining morphological characteristics also included, such as shape, colour, size, texture, polymer type.
+It is essential that microplastic load in air is reported as number per volume or area, with defining morphological characteristics also included, such as type, colour, size, texture, polymer type.
 Where possible, data for larger microplastics should also be reported in mass; noting small microplastics (&lt;1 mm) can be difficult to weigh.
 However, it is recommended they are weighed where there is high loading in the sample and they can be combined as an indicator of plastic mass, while reporting counts of polymer types.
 Additionally, reporting the measure of variability and replication is also essential.

 **Essential parameters:**
 - Average number (±SD or SE) of MPs per volume (# particles m<sup>-3</sup> for active sampling)